mussol/100-days-of-code/log.md

 ### Day 20: January 22, 2017

 Starting to read about, investigate and set up the Random quote machine project in FCC.

+### Day 21: January 23, 2017

+Built a skeleton of my randm quote site and then tried to understand APIs: what are they, how can I find one to use for free and how to make it work (and the extra challeges of codepen).
+Taking quite some time!